 Valuation.
 On a monthly basis, or as markets dictate, designated Enron Business Units shall provide evidence of verification of all market parameters used in the calculation of risk metrics and profits and losses.
 This should be made available to the Enron Corp.
 Chief Risk Officer, or his designee(s).

-Transaction Approvals.
+Transaction Approval and Execution.
 Only those employees designated by the Enron Corp.
 Chief Risk Officer or his designee(s) will be authorized to enter into Transactions on behalf of Enron.
-The Chief Risk Officer must also maintain a record of those employees responsible for the individual Commodity Groups (Commodity Group Manager) as specified in the Appendices. as All Transactions must be entered into in compliance with current policies of the Credit Group, Market Risk Management Group, and other relevant groups, as determined by the Enron Corp.
+The Chief Risk Officer must also maintain a record of those employees responsible for the individual Commodity Groups (Commodity Group Manager) as specified in the Appendices.
+Individuals will be assigned as commodity leaders to manage Enron’s aggregate position across the company as determined necessary by the Chief Risk Officer.
+All Transactions must be entered into in compliance with current policies of the Credit Group, Market Risk Management Group, and other relevant groups, as determined by the Enron Corp.
 Chief Risk Officer.
+All trades executed on the telephone must be executed on telephones that are recorded electronically.

 Brokerage Accounts.
 Designated Enron Business Units periodically open trading accounts with clearing brokers to facilitate the conduct of their business.
 All openings or revisions of trading accounts with a broker or brokers will be reviewed and approved by the Enron Corp.
 Chief Risk Officer or his designee(s).
 The Enron Corp.
 Chief Risk Officer or his designee(s) will also notify the brokers of the names of personnel authorized to trade futures, options or other contracts on regulated exchanges.

 Calculation of the Net Open Position by Commodity Group.
 For purposes of monitoring the Net Open Position Limits, as specified in Section III.A, all Positions within a Commodity Group shall be aggregated into a reference Benchmark Position assigned to each group.
-Subject to approval by the Enron Corp.
-Chief Risk Officer, certain Positions within a Commodity Group may be authorized to have those Positions designated to a second Commodity Group for use as Cross-Commodity Hedges.
-If designated for this purpose, the relevant Position will be reported and monitored in the second Commodity Group for the purposes of limit monitoring.
-Affiliate positions are excluded from the Net Open Position calculation for purposes of limit monitoring.

 Policy Amendment Authority

 Portfolios, Commodity Groups and Positions.
 Subject to the authorization of the Board of Directors, the Enron Corp.
-Chairman, the President of Enron Corp. and the Enron Corp.
+Chief Executive Officer, the President of Enron Corp. and the Enron Corp.
 Chief Risk Officer, additional Portfolios may be created and additional Commodity Groups may be added within existing Portfolios, and the related limits will be created or revised accordingly.
 The President of Enron Corp. and the Enron Corp.
 Chief Risk Officer can authorize additional Positions within the existing Commodity Groups, provided that such Positions can be aggregated within the limits of a currently authorized Commodity Group.
-Any amendment that authorizes additional Positions should be communicated to the Enron Corp.
-Chairman and the Board of Directors.